 Is MUFG actively working on the transition away from LIBOR?

-Yes.
-Even though LIBOR may continue to exist until December 31, 2021, planning has already begun to migrate away from LIBOR to one or more replacement rates.
+Yes, planning is in process to migrate away from LIBOR.
 We are assessing impacts, managing the LIBOR transition and seeking to mitigate risks.
 Our clients will hear more from us as transition tools, methods and timing become clearer.

 What should my company or business do right now?